-Sections 53 to 55 - Community council websites; Requirement to give public notice electronically; Meetings and proceedings of communities
+Sections 55 to 57 - Community council websites; Requirement to give public notice electronically; Meetings and proceedings of communities

-- 75 Section 53 requires a community council to publish certain information electronically including details of the council's membership and business and make provision for members of the public to contact the council or its clerk electronically.
-The requirement to make information available is subject to normal rules on confidentiality. - A community council must have regard to any guidance issued by the Welsh Ministers in relation to this matter. - 77 Section 54 requires community councils to publish public notices electronically also. - 78 Section 55 requires a community council to publish agendas and public reports for forthcoming meetings electronically.
+- Section 55 requires a community council to publish certain information electronically on a website, including details of the council's membership and business and make provision for members of the public to contact the council or its clerk electronically.
+The requirement to make information available is subject to normal rules on confidentiality. - A community council must have regard to any guidance issued by the Welsh Ministers in relation to this matter. - 77 Section 56 requires community councils to also publish public notices electronically on a website. - Section 57 requires a community council to publish agendas and public reports for forthcoming meetings electronically on a website.